top of page

 Vasti - Hot Oil and Dough Therapy

 In this treatment, warm medicated oil is poured over an area of the body and kept there with the help of dough (see gallery below for photos).
 When it is applied on the lower back for back pain, it is called Kadi Vasti.
 The same procedure can be used for painful conditions of the knees (Janu Vasti) and in the cervical region (Greeva Vasti).
-Depending on the area treated, you will lie down either in supine or in prone position whilst the area is being treated.
+Depending on the area treated, you will lie down either in supine (up) or in prone (down) positions whilst the area is being treated.
 When enough oil has been absorbed by the skin the treatment concludes with a local massage.
 Vasti can be used for the following conditions: lower back pain, sciatica, slipped disk, crepitus of knee joints, swelling and stiffness of joints and cervical spondylosis.
 Vasti is recommended (but not mandatory) as a 7-14 package (one massage per day for 7 days or one massage per day for 14 days) as it is regarded in Ayurveda as a treatment and not as a one off massage.

 Please ensure you read the FAQ's about Ayurvedic massage as well as the entire information on this page before you book a consultation.
 Type of massage received will depend on your condition as not all massages are suitable to everyone.
 Enquire to book a consultation.